nigradwohl/risk_booster/README.md

 * allow to show only 1 icon array
 * Implement additional questions as needed (e.g., OR, AR or ARR for side effects)
 * Calculation from AR in 1 group (+ rel) possible?
-* Handel case control studies
+* Handle case control studies
 * Handle ORs

 ### Nice to have